FDOT District Four - Palm Beach Header Image

 Ramp Impacts:

-Eastbound 6th Avenue South to the I-95 Southbound entrance ramp has the right turn lane closed to safely facilitate roadway and drainage operations through March 2025.
+Eastbound 6th Avenue South to the I-95 Southbound entrance ramp has the right turn lane closed through May 2025.

-The I-95 northbound exit ramp to eastbound 6th Avenue South has the right turn lane closed to safely facilitate roadway and drainage operations through March 2025.
+The I-95 northbound exit ramp to eastbound 6th Avenue South has the right turn lane closed through May 2025.

-The I-95 northbound exit ramp to westbound 6th Avenue South has the left turn lane closed to safely facilitate roadway and drainage operations through March 2025.
+The I-95 northbound exit ramp to westbound 6th Avenue South has the left turn lane closed through May 2025.

-The I-95 southbound exit ramp to westbound 6th Avenue South has one right turn lane closed to safely facilitate the construction of a Mechanically Stabilized Earth (MSE) wall and roadway construction, through March 2025.
+The I-95 southbound exit ramp to westbound 6th Avenue South has one right turn lane closed through May 2025.

-The I-95 entrance and exit ramps at 6th Avenue South may have one lane closed nightly as needed, 8 p.m. to 6 a.m., to safely facilitate roadway operations through March 2025.
+The I-95 entrance and exit ramps at 6th Avenue South may have one lane closed nightly as needed, 8 p.m. to 6 a.m., through May 2025.
 One lane will remain open during this time.

 SR 704/Okeechobee Boulevard Resurfacing, Restoration, and Rehabilitation Project